syongu/Moneyball---Pitching-Predictor/README.md

 ### Purpose of the project
 This project will use machine learning methods to correctly predict the pitch type and location for hitters based on past and in-game information.
 By doing so, hitters will be well-prepared for the incoming pitches during at-bat and improve their hitting performance, which ultimately helps the team to win the ball game.
 ### Problem area
 Baseball is hard.
 With pithces flying across the home plate in 0.45 seconds, hitters have only [50 milliseconds](https://entertainment.howstuffworks.com/physics-of-baseball3.htm) to think.
-If there's a way to help hitters find pattern between pitches, they can prepare in advance and comfortably swing at the pitches they like.
+As per Ted Williams, ["Baseball is the only field of endeavor where a man can succeed three times out of 10 and be considered a good performer."](https://www.washingtonpost.com/archive/lifestyle/2000/04/03/baseballs-lessons-for-life/782ab98d-e68b-4f3c-bda8-9c7bdd811c24/)If there's a way to help hitters find pattern between pitches, they can prepare in advance and comfortably swing at the pitches they like.

 ## Dataset